pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ![](./assets/learning-ojs3.1-jm-settings-dist-index.PNG)

 Use **Description** to provide a brief description of your journal for search engines.

-Use **Custom Tags** to add custom HTML header tags to the header of every page of your journal \(e.g., META tags to temporarily block search engine indexing\).

 Use **Custom Tags** to add custom HTML header tags to the header of every page of your journal, which can help your site get indexed by search engines.
 Tags need to be added as HTML elements.
 If you simply enter words they will appear at the top of every page of your site instead of in the site's metadata.
 Here is an example of text that could be entered in this field: